-Based on the above formula, we can compute the probability that page P, which relates to topic T will be of interest to the user who has some interest in T. Next, we describe how our model selects which pages to recommend to a user during her site visits, in an attempt to improve the user's interaction with the site's content.
+Under this model, we can identify which of the site pages are most likely to meet the user interests and satisfy the user intentions in their site visits.
+Next, we describe how our model selects which pages to recommend to a user during her site visits, in an attempt to improve the user's interaction with the site's content.

-C. Building Recommendations
+2.4 Building Recommendations

-As mentioned before, the aim of a recommendation system is to suggest web site users with a set of pages that are deemed relevant to their interests.
-Therefore, the recommendation system is responsible for deciding which site pages correlate to the user interests and based on this decision to present the site's contents accordingly.
+As mentioned before, the aim of a recommendation system is to suggest web site users with a set of pages that are deemed relevant to their interests and goals Therefore, the recommendation system is responsible for deciding which site pages correlate to the user interests and intentions and based on this decision to present the site's contents accordingly.

 However, the greatest challenge that a recommendation system has to address is the so-called portfolio effect problem, i.e. how to ensure that the pages it recommends are not already seen by the user.
-An ideal recommender must be able to distinguish between useful-but-unvisited and useful-butvisited pages, and it must also infer whether the user wants to see new pages (i.e. unvisited), old pages (i.e. visited) or both.
+An ideal recommender must be able to distinguish between preferable-and-unvisited and preferable-but-visited pages, and it must also infer whether the user wants to see new pages (i.e. unvisited), old pages (i.e. visited) or both.